+As discussed in “Liquidity Actions” above, on November 19, 2001, Enron closed a $450 million new secured line of credit which will mature in the fourth quarter of 2002.

 Cash Liquidity.
 As reflected on its Consolidated Balance Sheet as of September 30, 2001, Enron had $1.0 billion in cash and cash equivalents.
-At November 16, 2001, Enron had $__ billion in cash and cash equivalents (such amount does not include thereceiptof $450 millionon November 19, 2001 from the new secured lines of credit discussed above).
-Cash inflows primarily consisted of net collections from business operations and trade settlements, the borrowing from committed lines of credit, obtaining new secured lines of credit, the equity infusion from Dynegy and receipt of collateral deposits from trading partners.
-Cash outflows primarily consisted of operating costs of business operations and trade settlements, repaying expiring commercial paper obligations and maturing short- and long-term debt and payment of collateral deposits to trading partners.
+Of this amount, $656 million related to domestic cash managed by Enron’s corporate treasury department.
+At November 16, 2001, Enron had $1.2 billion of domestic cash managed by Corporate treasury (such amount does not include the $450 million from the new secured line of credit, which closed on November 19, 2001, discussed above).
+Cash inflows during this period primarily consisted of net collections from business operations and trade settlements, the borrowing from committed lines of credit, obtaining new secured lines of credit, the equity infusion from Dynegy and receipt of collateral deposits from trading partners.
+Cash outflows during this period primarily consisted of operating costs of business operations and trade settlements, repaying expiring commercial paper obligations and maturing short- and long-term debt and payment of collateral deposits to trading partners.

 Credit Lines.
-As a result of Enron’s loss of investor confidence discussed above, Enron exited the commercial paper market for its short-term liquidity needs and borrowed its committed lines of credit (approximately $3.0 billion) to repay outstanding and expiring commercial paper obligations of approximately $1.9 billion and to provide additional cash liquidity.
-On November 13 and [19], 2001, Enron obtained $550 million and $[450] million, respectively, of secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., supported by Enron’s Transwestern Pipeline Company and Northern Natural Gas Company assets with the proceeds to be used to supplement short-term liquidity and to refinance maturing obligations.
-At November 17, 2001 Enron had unused commercial paper lines of credit of $103 million.
+As a result of Enron’s loss of investor confidence discussed above, Enron exited the commercial paper market for its short-term liquidity needs and borrowed under its committed lines of credit (approximately $3.0 billion) to repay outstanding and expiring commercial paper obligations of approximately $1.9 billion and to provide additional cash liquidity.
+Of its $3.3 billion in committed credit lines, at November 16, 2001 Enron had unused commercial paper lines of credit of $103 million.

 Credit Ratings.
 Enron’s credit ratings at September 30, 2001 and the date of this filing are as follows: